asimihsan/asim_ihsan_io/hugo/content/posts/openai-discord-bot-on-aws/index.md

 that acquired the lease is terminated, the lease will eventually expire and another instance will acquire the lease.
 This does mean that the instances need to be aware of expired leases and acquire them.
 This is done by using a Global Secondary Index (GSI) on the DynamoDB Lock table.
-The GSI is used to query for expired leases.
 The bot instances periodically query the GSI to find expired leases and acquire them.
 To reduce the risk of [GSI backpressure](https://aws.amazon.com/premiumsupport/knowledge-center/dynamodb-gsi-throttling-table/) the GSI is sharded.

 Another edge case is if the bot instance that acquired the lease pauses for a long time, for example, due to garbage collection or a long-running Discord call.
-This may cause another instance to steal the lease and more than one message being sent to both OpenAI and the Discord thread.
+This may cause another instance to steal the lease and more than one message sent to both OpenAI and the Discord thread.
 For now I accept this risk as at-least-once delivery is acceptable for this use case.

 ### Connecting a bot to Discord